 rooftrop with tower on day trip to orvieto from rome

-But what sets Orvieto apart from other Italian towns is its unique underground city.
-Beneath the surface lies a labyrinth of tunnels and caves carved out of tuff rock that was used as storage areas, cisterns, and even chapels during ancient times.
+What makes Orvieto truly unique is its underground city.
+Beneath the surface lies a labyrinth of tunnels and caves carved out of rock, once used as storage areas, cisterns, and even chapels.

-Even if you have one day, Orvieto makes for one of the best day trips near Rome!
+Even if you only have one day, Orvieto is one of the best day trips from Rome.
+After my visit, I’m already planning to return and spend a few nights here, it’s that good!

 rooftop views to countryside on day trip from rome to orvieto

-The easiest way to reach this beautiful hilltop town is by train.
-Head over to Rome’s Termini station and look for the regional train line that goes towards Florence.
+The easiest way to reach this beautiful hilltop town is by train from Rome’s Termini station on the regional line to Florence.
+It’s only 119km from Rome to Orvieto.

-I didn’t pre-book my tickets only because I was travelling at a low tourist time of the year.
-However, I do recommend that you book online and in advance to ensure you get the train arrival/departure that works best for you.
-I selected an early morning arrival and a late afternoon departure maximizing a full day in Orvieto.
+While I didn’t need to pre-book my tickets due to the low tourist season, I recommend booking in advance to secure the best times.
+I chose an early morning arrival and a late afternoon departure to make the most of my day in Orvieto.

 Hop on the train and enjoy the scenic ride that takes approximately one hour.
-Once you arrive at Orvieto’s train station, you can catch a funicular, a cool inclined railway, that will take you up to the historic town center.
+Once you arrive at Orvieto’s train station, you must catch a ride in the funicular, a cool inclined railway, that will take you to the historic town center.
 It’s a quick and fun ride!

 Another way to see Orvieto is through a group tour.
-Actually, this was my intended way to get to Orvieto but the tour was booked for the day I wanted to go.
-When I researched day trips from Rome by train, this is how I found out about Orvieto.
+This was my intended way to get to Orvieto but the tour was booked for the day I wanted to go.

 1. Albornoz Fortress (Fortezza Albornoz)